- Past Emergencies

 On April 25, 2015, a 7.8-magnitude earthquake rocked Nepal, caused buildings to collapse, set off avalanches on Mount Everest and catapulted the entire region into chaos.
 The worst earthquake in 80 years killed nearly 9,000 people, injured thousands, destroyed or damaged at least 880,000 homes and more than 1,200 health facilities.
 Multiple aftershocks throughout the region hampered rescue operations, terrified survivors and added to the death and injury toll.
 Then the monsoon season compounded the misery as survivors sought shelter amidst ruined buildings.
 Americares immediately launched a large-scale relief effort sending aid workers, medical teams, and emergency medicines and supplies to the disaster zone.
 Watch the video as the story continues today.

 Road to Recovery

 The Nepal earthquake did enormous damage to health facilities, severely limiting the delivery of basic health services.
 In a needs assessment following the quake, our Emergency Team, working with the Government and our local partners, developed and implemented a plan to rebuild a District Hospital and 15 local health facilities.
+The rebuilding work at the Dhadang District Hospital has been completed along with the local health centers.
 In addition, we are supporting ongoing programming in the areas of disaster risk reduction, mental health, water and sanitation at 8 of the clinics.

 Our commitment to thriving local health centers is restoring these facilities by building back stronger and providing the staff with the support necessary to help them serve more people with quality health care in their community.
 And the Nepal team, working with local partners, is expanding an innovative Mental Health and Psychosocial Services program to reach more community health workers.
 See the interactive maps for details of the health facilities and the MHPSS program.